pachyderm/docs/content/staging/hcv/pachd.md

   # DEPRECATED: enterpriseRootToken is deprecated, in favor of enterpriseServerToken
   # NOTE only used if pachd.activateEnterpriseMember == true
   enterpriseRootToken: ""
-  # DEPRECATED: enterpriseRootTokenSecretName is deprecated in favor of enterpriseServerTokenSecretName
-  # enterpriseRootTokenSecretName is used to pass the enterpriseRootToken value via an existing k8s secret.
-  # The value is pulled from the key, "enterprise-root-token".
-  enterpriseRootTokenSecretName: ""

   # enterpriseServerToken represents a token that can authenticate to a separate pachyderm enterprise server,
   # and is used to complete the enterprise member registration process for this pachyderm cluster.
   # The user backing this token should have either the licenseAdmin & identityAdmin roles assigned, or